Reading

 Amazon

-Preschool books with fun sounds make great read-alouds.
 Late at night, a series of noises wakes up everyone in an apartment building one by one.
 What will lull them back to sleep?
-Illustrations by one of our favorites, Oge Mora, make this book sing.
+Create your own cardboard box “apartment building” and act out making sounds to wake each other up.
+Or, get inspired by the illustrations and make collage building window pictures.

 Book cover for Listen as an example of preschool books